geoforall-lsu/geoforall-lsu.github.io/page/2resources.md

 ## FOSS4G Resources at LSU

 We are collecting information about where open source geospatial software exists in labs on campus.
-If you have something to add, please fill out the form.
+If you have something to add, you can do so by filling out this form.

 [Add Lab to List](https://forms.gle/UdfJGqBA21M9SVaYA)